-We recommend using 60Hz refresh rate and 1024x768 resolution.
-Using a smaller resolution like this allows you to fit multiple windows on your remote desktop.
-Higher refresh rates stress the video card's quality and do not provide any additional information or benefit.
+We recommend using a display resolution of 1024x768 @60Hz refresh rate, as facilitates fitting multiple windows on your remote desktop.
+Higher refresh rates put unnecessary stress on the quality provided by the video card, and do not provide any additional information or benefit.